Guellaf/i-design/README.md

-#Planner Application
+# Planner Application
 We are building the future of interior design and e-commerce.
-This application is based on the `react-planner` codebae.
+This application is based on the [react-planner](https://github.com/cvdlab/react-planner-mobile) codebase.
 The running version of the app is [here](https://suite.netlify.com)
-#Project strcuture
+# Project strcuture

-As we are developing the application on top of `react-planner` our primary goal is to use this packgae as conveient and flexible source of interation and extention so that when any new update comes to this package from core developers we can easily upgrade to latest version.
-Based on our project requirements, we have some enhancement feature into this package that We have to customize and improve some functionalities of the package.
-So, we have planned to move with some structured plan and instruction for the project.
-The tasks are categoried into two section.

 The codebase has two primary root folders where we will be adding code 1. demo and 2. src